Jerey/Jerey.github.io/src/content/posts/photography.md

 My friend, an experienced photographer, quickly introduced me to essential photography techniques and settings.
 He recommended purchasing an additional lens for capturing the Aurora Borealis: the SIGMA EF-M 16mm f/1.4.
 Its wide aperture would allow more light to enter, making it ideal for low-light photography.

-Another lens he suggested was the Canon EF 50mm f/1.8, perfect for portrait photography.
+Another lens he suggested was the budget friendly Canon EF 50mm f/1.8, perfect for portrait photography.
 Since my M50 has an EF-M mount, I needed an adapter to use this lens.
+The adapter applies a 1.6x crop factor, effectively converting the 50mm lens into an 80mm equivalent.
 This exposed one of the first drawbacks of my camera: the limited availability and high cost of compatible lenses.

 Another crucial investment was a sturdy tripod.
 I chose the Rollei Compact Traveller No. 1, ensuring stability for long-exposure shots.